ESCOMP/CTSM/doc/source/tech_note/Radiative_Fluxes/CLM50_Tech_Note_Radiative_Fluxes.rst

 Solar Fluxes
 ----------------

-Figure 4.1 illustrates the direct beam and diffuse fluxes in the canopy.
+:numref:`Figure Radiation Schematic` illustrates the direct beam and diffuse fluxes in the canopy.
 :math:`I\, \uparrow _{\Lambda }^{\mu }`  and
 :math:`I\, \uparrow _{\Lambda }`  are the upward diffuse fluxes, per unit incident direct beam and diffuse flux (section 3.1).